SamMed05/sm_blog/_posts/2022-12-29-thoughts-about-ai.md

 <br>
 We also believe that the growing accessibility of AI-powered tools would only make man-made art in its creative excellence more valued and appreciated, since any industrialization brings more value to handcrafted works." —Source: [Twitter](https://twitter.com/PrismaAI/status/1600136437759807489?s=20&t=Tm6PySJzWIJCDYrOhw9Bvw)

+Many people also argue that AI taking inspiration from other artists' work is not that different from what humans do.
+While artists, neuroscientists and deep learning experts [belie](https://twitter.com/wickedinsignia/status/1570596263720259584) such a similarity, and it is true in many respects, human creativity works by (sometimes heavily) relying on what has been saw before to create a variation or mixture of a set of concepts coming from personal experience of the past.

+Also, yes AI "has a capability of scale that no human can possibly reach, as we cannot analyze 5 billion images and output a dozen derivatives in seconds" ([tweet](https://twitter.com/wickedinsignia/status/1570596263720259584)), but we actually don't need that amount of images to create a new artwork and we may underestimate the substantial number of things we see during our lives that the human brain can process, remember and eventually replicate during a creation process.

 ##### School

 As I said before, ChatGPT has the potential to have a significant impact on my life as a student because it is capable of programming almost every coding exercise we normally do.
 I'm not using it to avoid doing the exercises myself because I like doing them and I need practice to learn how to program properly anyway (typing the prompt and doing copy-paste wouldn't be as educationally effective, right?).